-A replica of the tudor ship that put North America on the map.
+Visit Bristol's favourite Tudor ship – the ship that put North America on the map.

-The Matthew of Bristol is a replica of the 15th century caravel that John Cabot sailed from Bristol to Newfoundland in 1497.
-In 1997 she sailed across the Atlantic once more to mark the 500th anniversary of the histroic voyage.
-Learn more about the history of The Matthew here.
+The Matthew of Bristol is a replica of the 15th-century caravel that John Cabot sailed from Bristol to Newfoundland in 1497.
+In 1997 she sailed across the Atlantic once more to mark the 500th anniversary of the historic voyage.

-Today, The Matthew is a much-loved part of Bristol’s maritime heritage with a busy schedule of public trips, film and festival work, corporate and celebratory events.
-Entry when we’re moored at the quayside is free though as a registered charity any donations in the collection box are very much appreciated.
+Today, The Matthew is a much-loved part of Bristol’s maritime heritage with a busy schedule of public boat trips, film and festival work, corporate and celebratory events.
+When we’re moored at the quayside, entry is free.
+However, as a registered charity, any donations in the collection box are very much appreciated.

-The Matthew is an expensive boat to maintain, and we rely hugely on the generosity of visitors to keep the ship running.
+The Matthew is an expensive boat to maintain and we rely hugely on the generosity of visitors to keep the ship running.
 Play your part in giving England's history a future.
-Find out more about supporting The Matthew.

 A really interesting visitor attraction.
 Crew will answer any questions about the ship and how the ancient mariners sailed across the ocean.
 Kids loved it.